marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Editing Content

 The CloudCannon content editor is minimalist (and a bit primitive compared to WordPress).
 This can be good/bad.
 I love a minimal editor.
-CloudCannon's eidtor works fine for me in terms of functionality.
+CloudCannon's editor works fine for me in terms of functionality.
 But, it might not work for someone used to WordPress because lack of bells & whistles.

+I think the content editor is the weakest link (so far).
+Read on to find out why.

 ## What I Don't Like About CloudCannon

+Here's a short laundry list of what I don't like about CloudCannon

+#### Content Editor

-CMS editor is slow.
+1. CMS editor is slow.
 Takes a few seconds to save a post with no images.
 Seems to hog my CPU.
 Very similar to how slow Divi is and how it chokes my computer resources.
+I ran some performance tests and discovered that the Divi page builder editor actually takes up less CPU.
+I didn't this that was possible\!

-I don't see a preview button in the editor.
+2. I don't see a preview button in the editor.
+3. I don't see a way to create a draft version of a published post.
+4. Ironically enough, I don't see a way to edit HTML/CSS in the CloudCannon editor.

-I don't see an obvious market or store for themes.
+Lastly, I don't see an obvious *market* or *store* for Jekyll themes.
 I (luckily) stumbled upon the two themes that I'm using now.

-I don't see a way to create a draft version of a published post.

-Ironically enough, I don't see a way to edit HTML/CSS in the CloudCannon editor.